NSLS2/bluesky-training-2025-2/Week6/xrt-bluesky-controls.md

+# Using bluesky to control and optimize a virtual beamline

 ## xrt as a beamline simulation package
 xrt is an open-source python library for synchrotron beamline simulation.
 It provides a broad collection of pre-defined optical elements (shapes) and materials, as well as a set of GUI tools to